 - Change the time zone to UTC

-- You must then wait an additional 48 hours before selecting the new time zone
+- Wait an additional 48 hours before selecting the new time zone

 For more details about localization, see here.

 By default, the app's currency is set to USD.
-You can change the default currency via your App Settings page, under Localization.
+You can change the default currency using the App Settings page, under Localization.